AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/endpoints.md

 * **`x-adobe-vgid`**: Required for this endpoint.
 The visitor group ID.
 See [Visitor groups](visitor-groups.md).
 * **`x-adobe-idempotency-key`**: Optional.
 Allows you to manually specify the `file_id` of the file contained in the API call.
 If you do not send this header, Adobe automatically generates a `file_id` for you and includes it in the response JSON object.

-You must also include the file in your API call in gzip format.
+You must also add the file, which should be compressed in gzip format, and included as multipart/form-data.

 The `https://analytics-collection.adobe.io` domain automatically routes your API call to the best region for processing.
 However, if you are legally required to have your data processed in a specific part of the world, you can use one of the following regional host names for API calls: